kumahq/kuma-website/app/_src/policies/meshtimeout.md

 #### Idle timeout

-Idle timeout is the amount of time that the DP will allow a connection to exist with no inbound or outbound activity.
+For TCP connections idle timeout is the amount of time that the DP will allow a connection to exist with no inbound or outbound activity.
+On the other hand when connection in HTTP time at which a inbound or outbound connection will be terminated if there are no active streams

 #### HTTP request timeout

-Request timeout lests you configure how long the DP should wait for the full response.
+Request timeout lets you configure how long the dataplane proxy should wait for the full response.
 In details it spans between the point at which the entire request has been processed by DP and when the response has been completely processed by DP.

 #### HTTP stream idle timeout

-Stream idle timeout is the amount of time that the DP will allow a stream to exist with no inbound or outbound activity.
+Stream idle timeout is the amount of time that the dataplane proxy will allow a HTTP/2 stream to exist with no inbound or outbound activity.
 This timeout is strongly recommended for all requests (not just streaming requests/responses) as it additionally defends against a peer that does not open the stream window once an entire response has been buffered to be sent to a downstream client.

+{% tip %}
+Stream timeouts apply even when you are only using HTTP/1.1 in you services.
+This is because dataplane proxy will upgrade every connection to HTTP/2.
+{% endtip %}

 #### HTTP max stream duration

 Max stream duration is the maximum time that a stream’s lifetime will span.
 You can use this functionality when you want to reset HTTP request/response streams periodically.

 #### HTTP max connection duration

-Max connection duration is the time after which a inbound or outbound connection will be drained and/or closed, starting from when it was first established.
+Max connection duration is the time after which an inbound or outbound connection will be drained and/or closed, starting from when it was first established.
 If there are no active streams, the connection will be closed.
 If there are any active streams, the drain sequence will kick-in, and the connection will be force-closed after 5 seconds.

 ### Examples

 #### Simple outbound HTTP configuration

-This configuration will be applied to all dataplanes inside of Mesh.
+This configuration will be applied to all dataplane proxies inside of Mesh.

 {% tabs example1 useUrlFragment=false %}
 {% tab example1 Kubernetes %}